ollej/rusty-slider/README.md

 ## Download

-Rusty Slider is available for multiple platforms, such as Windows, Linux, and MacOS.
+Rusty Slider is available for multiple platforms, such as Windows, Linux, MacOS, and the web.
 Download the latest binary build from github:

 [https://github.com/ollej/rusty-slider/releases/](https://github.com/ollej/rusty-slider/releases/)